Does God Truly Exist? Evidence, Reasoning, and the Path to Realization. How to reach God?

 Philosophical and Theoretical Arguments for God’s Existence

-The ontological argument seeks to prove God's existence through the very concept of God.
-It describes God as the greatest conceivable being, possessing infinite wealth, power, glory, knowledge, and renunciation.
-If such a supreme being did not exist, the very idea of His greatness would be impossible to conceive.
+The ontological argument aims to prove God's existence through the concept of God itself.
+It defines God as the greatest conceivable being, possessing infinite wealth, power, glory, knowledge, and renunciation.
+The argument states that if such a supreme being did not exist, then the very idea of His greatness would be self-contradictory and impossible to conceive.

-The universe operates with remarkable precision—planets, stars, and galaxies follow mathematical laws in their orbits.
-This order suggests the presence of a grand designer, a supreme mathematician who crafted and sustains this system.
-This being, who maintains balance in the Earth's atmosphere and ensures the continuity of life, is what we call God.
+The solar system, centered around the Sun, consists of nine planets, approximately 174 moons, and nearly 800,000 asteroids and comets.
+This solar system forms a tiny part of the vast universe.
+The universe operates with remarkable precision, planets, stars, and galaxies move in accordance with mathematical laws.
+Such perfect order suggests the presence of a grand designer, a supreme mathematician who crafted and sustains this cosmic system.
+This being, who maintains the balance of the Earth’s atmosphere and ensures the continuity of life, is what we call God.

-According to Hindu cosmology, the universe undergoes cycles of creation and destruction lasting billions of years.
-Such a cyclical process requires a cause, a guiding force, believed to be a supreme entity—God—who orchestrates this endless process.
+According to Hindu cosmology, the universe undergoes endless cycles of creation, preservation, and destruction, each lasting billions of years.
+This cyclical process implies the existence of a guiding cause, a supreme entity, or God, who orchestrates and sustains this eternal rhythm of cosmic order.

-Nature exhibits an incredible variety of colors, shapes, and forms in plants, animals, and celestial bodies.
-The intricate details and complexity of creation naturally lead one to infer the presence of an ultimate designer—God.
+The vast diversity of colors, shapes, and forms found in plants, animals, and celestial bodies reveals nature’s remarkable artistry.
+Such intricacy and order in creation naturally suggest the existence of an ultimate designer, God.

 Every culture has moral principles, and people possess an inherent sense of right and wrong.
 Acts like murder, deceit, and theft are universally condemned.
 If there were no higher power, where would this moral sense originate?
 The widespread belief in God across civilizations further supports His existence.